kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017/gitbook.md

 ---
 title: I Wrote a Book in GitBook
 slug: gitbook
+author: Stefan Imhoff
 date: 2017-06-27T16:16:34+02:00
 description: 'I just finished writing my first book in GitBook.
 I worked on it the last six month and it’s available to read online, as PDF, ePub and Mobi.'
-author: Stefan Imhoff
-language: en
 og_image: 'assets/images/articles/2017/gitbook/gitbook-kogakure.jpg'
-categories: ['personal', 'book']
 download_url: 'https://www.gitbook.com/book/kogakure/book-kogakure/details'
 download_text: 'Read online or download (PDF, ePub, Mobi) version of the book'
+categories: ['personal', 'book']
 ---

 I just finished writing my first book.
 I worked on it the last six month.
 Actually I didn’t wrote it recently, but in the period of 18 years.